microsoft/vscode-gradle/ARCHITECTURE.md

 # Architecture Overview

+This extension contains three major components:
+- [A Gradle server](./gradle-server) that runs in the background and provides project & task information, and runs Gradle tasks.
+- [A Gradle language server](./gradle-language-server) that provides language features such as code completion and diagnostics for gradle script files.
+- [A Gradle project importer](./extension/jdtls.ext/com.microsoft.gradle.bs.importer) that imports Gradle projects detected by the [Gradle Build Server](https://github.com/microsoft/build-server-for-gradle) into the workspace.
+This importer works with the Language Support for Java extension.

+# Gradle Server and Gradle Language Server

 <img src="images/gradle-tasks-architecture.svg" />

 The extension uses client/server architecture using [gRPC](https://grpc.io/) as the interface between the client and server.
 It uses TypeScript (Node.js) on the client and Java on the server.
 A long running server provides very good performance.